scribe-security/action-bom/README.md

 Scribe provides a set of services to store, verify and manage the supply chain integrity. \
 Following are some integration examples.

-Scribe integrity flow - upload evidence using `gensbom` and download the integrity report using `valint`. \
+Scribe integrity flow - upload evidence using `valint` and download the integrity report using `valint`. \
 You may collect evidence anywhere in your workflows.

 <details>
   <summary>  Scribe integrity report - full workflow </summary>

-Full workflow example of a workflow, upload evidence using gensbom and download report using Valint.
+Full workflow example of a workflow, upload evidence using valint and download report using Valint.

 ```YAML
 name: example workflow